ergo-services/ergo/docs/basics/application.md

 The `Group` lists processes to start.
 Processes start in the order listed.
 If a process has a `Name`, it's registered with that name, making it discoverable.
 Processes without names are anonymous.

+Application names and process names exist in separate namespaces.
+An application named "api" and a process named "api" do not conflict - you can have both registered simultaneously.
+However, using the same name for both creates confusion when reading code or debugging.
+Avoid identical names even though the framework allows it.

 ## Application Modes

 The mode determines what happens when a process in the application terminates.